privacyguides/privacyguides.org/docs/about/donate.md

 :   Traffic to this website uses hundreds of gigabytes of data per month, we use a variety of service providers to keep up with this traffic.

+**Payroll**

+:   We currently have one paid part-time [position](../about.md#staff) which handles day-to-day tasks like system administration, writing regular product reviews, posting our weekly show, creating course content, etc. In the future, we would like to be able to hire full-time journalists and writers to review products and create more educational content.

 **Domain Registrations**

 :   We have a few domain names like `privacyguides.org` which cost us around $10 yearly to maintain their registration.